treyhunner/pyohio2024/outline-idea.md

 ---

-Who has heard a word that describes that you didn't know had a name?
+Who has heard a word that describes a concept that you didn't know had a name?

 Sometimes having a word for a concept can help us think about a concept more easily.